Fundraising target of £2000 for Charity Golf Day

 “The more money we can raise for the Burton Stroke Club, the more support they can give to local people affected by this, often, life-changing medical event.”

 The JB Kind Charity Golf Day, from which all proceeds will go to the Burton Stroke Club, will take place on Thursday 18 August 2016 and, as well as the benefits of attending listed above, there are also prizes for competitions including Nearest Pin and Longest Drive, as well as a Raffle.
 Teams of four need to have registered with Chris Wood at JB Kind, and paid the monies due, by 17 June 2016.
-Chris can either be contacted via email at [email protected] or via telephone on 01283 554 197.
+Chris can be contacted by telephone on 01283 554 197.

 James Cadman continues: